Neighborhood Conservation Program

 Block Parties

 Neighborhoods are much stronger when they come together.
-Even if it’s just a few neighbors bringing a chair and a dish to share, a block party is a way to transform a neighborhood into a community.
-Neighborhood Conservation Program grants are available for block parties.
+Even if it’s just a few neighbors bringing a chair and a dish to share, a block party can transform a neighborhood into a community.
+The Neighborhood Conservation Program offers grants for block parties.

 If you want to have your party in the street, you’ll need to get a special event permit to block off the road safely.
 Electrical permits and special event permits may be required as well.
 Apply for these permits online using ePLACE, the city’s permitting system.
 Use the lawn game request form to borrow entertainment from the city for your event.
-You can also request a visit from the Overland Park Fire Department by calling 913-895-8400.
+You can also request a visit from the Overland Park Fire Department or the Overland Park Police Department.